pramodswe/ngdemo/README.md

 # ngdemo
-This is a sample code for angular demo
+This is a sample code for angular demo Pramod Sah